teddyaryono/comic-archiver/README.md

 ### About
 - This tiny PHP script is intended to convert your comic/manga from images into `*.cbz` archive format.
-- Note: This script supports Linux/Mac OS only.
+- **Note**: This script supports Linux/Mac OS only.
 Windows will be supported soon.

 ### General usage
 ```